+IABEL DESC RIPIIO N

+General Settings

-IABEL DESC RIPTIO N General Settings Profile Name Enter up to 31 alphanumeric characters for the profile name.
+Profile Name Enter up to 31 alphanumeric characters for the profile name.
 This name is only visible in the Web Configurator and is only for management purposes.
 Spaces and underscores are allowed.
-Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
-Authentication Settin ngs .

-Table 57 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa2-mix (continued)
+Table 56 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa2-mix (continued)

-IABEL DESC RIPTIO N Enterprise Select this to enable 802.1X secure authentication with a RADIUS server.
+IABEL DESC RIPIIO N Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
+Select wpa2-mix if you want the Zyxel Device WiFi network to use WPA2 security mode and provide a fallback WPA security mode for clients that only support WPA connections.
+Authentication Settings Enterprise Select this to enable 802.1X secure authentication with a RADIUS server.
 ReAuthentication Timer Enter the interval (in seconds) between authentication requests.
 Enter a 0 for unlimited time.
-Personal This field is available when you select the wpa2, wpa2-mix or wpa3 security mode.
+Personal This field is available when you select the wpa2 , wpa2-mix or wpa3 security mode.
 Select this option to use a Pre-Shared Key (PSK) with WPA2 encryption or Simultaneous Authentication of Equals (SAE) with WPA3 encryption.
 Pre-Shared Key Enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters.
 Advance Note: Click on the Sho w Advanced Settings button to show the fields describe below.
 Cipher Type Select an encryption cipher type from the list. auto - This automatically chooses the best available cipher based on the cipher in use by the WiFi client that is attempting to make a connection. aes - This is the Advanced Encryption Standard encryption method.
 It is a more recent development over TKIP and considerably more robust.
 Not all WiFi clients may support this.
 Idle timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
 Group Key Update Timer Enter the interval (in seconds) at which the AP updates the group WPA2 encryption key.
-Radius Settings Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
+Radius Settings The Radius Settings fields are only available when you set Authentication Settings to Enterprise .
+Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
 Radius Server IP Address Enter the IP address of the RADIUS server to be used for authentication.
 Radius Server Port Enter the port number of the RADIUS server to be used for authentication.
 Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
 Primary / Secondary Accounting Server Activate Select the check box to enable user accounting through an external authentication server.
 Accounting Server IP Address Enter the IP address of the external accounting server in dotted decimal notation.
 Accounting Server Port Enter the port number of the external accounting server.
 The default port number is 1813.
 You need not change this value unless your network administrator instructs you to do so with additional information.
 Accounting Share Secret Enter a password (up to 128 alphanumeric characters) as the key to be shared between the external accounting server and the Zyxel Device.
 The key must be the same on the external accounting server and your Zyxel Device.
 The key is not sent over the network.
-Accounting Interim Update This field is available only when you enable user accounting through an external authentication server.
-Select this to have the Zyxel Device send subscriber status updates to the accounting server at the interval you specify.
-Interim Update Interval Specify the time interval for how often the Zyxel Device is to send a subscriber status update to the accounting server.
-General Server Settings NAS IP Address If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) IP address attribute, enter it here.

-Table 57 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile> Security Mode: wpa2-mix (continued)
+Table 56 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa2-mix (continued)